"I'm Jhunjhunwala", not India's Buffett

 Today, Jhunjhunwala presides over his investment firm Rare Enterprises, named using his and his wife's initials, which has a dozen or so employees whose sole job is to help him make his market bets.
 "This isn't a fund.
 I have no money other than my own and my wife's," he says.
 "She's my only client.
 I don't manage anybody's money except hers."

 Jhunjhunwala's office has three monitor screens and an ashtray.
-There is a large conference table, statues of Ganesha, the elephant-headed god of success, and framed copies of Jhunjhunwala's 10 Commandments for Investing and 10 Commandments for Trading.
+There is a large conference table, statues of Ganesha, and framed copies of Jhunjhunwala's 10 Commandments for Investing and 10 Commandments for Trading.

 Some of the commandments are slightly misspelt, but that wouldn't seem to matter to him.
 "Even if my wealth is 20 percent of what it is today, I'd smoke the same cigarette, drink the same whisky, drive the same car, have the same office, the same house, wear the same clothes, have the same wallet, eat the same food," he says.
 "Money is not anything which is going to affect me, or the way I live."